dustin-lennon/LodestoneRSS/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1394237093

+*	Fixed spelling errors and removed excess white space

 1394236566

-*	Initial creation and upload of this WordPress plugin.
+*	Initial creation and upload of this WordPress plug-in.